Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

     Click this button to delete the selected exporter definition.
 This button is only displayed if a single checkbox in the list of exporter definitions is selected.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected exporter definition.
-This button is only displayed if a single checkbox in the list of connections is selected.
+This button is only displayed if a single checkbox in the list of exporter definitions is selected.
 Alternatively, you can click directly a row in the list to edit an exporter definition.
 The *Edit exporter definition* view is displayed, see [Edit exporter definition](#edit-exporter-definition).

 The list displays all available exporter definitions.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.